-The Lanshan 2 (sometimes also known as the Mier Ultralight 2) is rated as a 3-season tent.
+The Lanshan 2 (sometimes also known as the Mier Ultralight 2) is rated as a 3-season shelter.
 The flysheet is made of 15D Nylon with a hydrostatic head rating of 5000mm.
-The 20D Nylon groundsheet ups the waterproofing level to an impressive 8000mm.
+The 20D Nylon groundsheet has an impressive 8000mm hydrostatic head rating.
 The pegs are aluminum, and the Lanshan comes in a choice of 5 colors: white, yellow, black, red, and green.

 Size & Weight

 The Lanshan has a fairly average pack size of 30 x 12 cm.
 When pitched, it’s 210 cm long x 110 cm wide.
 This may be a bit of a squeeze for 2 people, but we’ll dig into that later.
-There’s 120 cm of head height available, but the design of the tent means this tapers down towards the head and foot ends.
+There’s 120 cm of head height available, but the design of the tent means this tapers down towards the head and feet.
 Still, most people should be able to sit up comfortably in the middle of the tent.
-The Lanshan 2 weighs 1155 grams, without trekking poles – but you can usually pick those up for peanuts at no more than a few hundred grams.
+The Lanshan 2 weighs 1155 grams, without trekking poles – but you can usually pick poles up for next to nothing at no more than a few hundred grams.

-So, how does it pitch?
-The short answer is: easily, but with a fair amount of adjustment needed.
+So, how does the Lanshan pitch?
+The short answer is easily, but with a bit of adjustment required.
 First, you’d need to peg down all 4 corners of the tent.
 Next, insert one trekking pole into its specially reinforced shoulder pouch.
 Then peg out the line that leads from that pole to make sure it stays upright.
 Then you repeat the process for the other trekking pole on the other side.

-Once this is done, you’re probably going to need to adjust the tension in various places to get the perfect pitch.
-And pitch adjustment is certainly something the Lanshan does well.
+Once this is done, you’re probably going to need to adjust the tension in a few places to get the perfect pitch.
+And fine-tuned pitch adjustment is certainly something the Lanshan offers.
 There are lots of buckles, guys, and loops that can be used to adjust the tension at various points.